Asbestos Removal Rainhill

 Asbestos Surveys Rainhill (0151)

-These issues resulted in a total ban on asbestos in UK buildings in 1999, after blue (crocidolite) and brown (amosite) asbestos were originally banned in 1985.
-Not surprisingly asbestos remains in many structures that were built prior to 1999, and for that reason asbestos surveys are required in many situations.
+Both blue and brown asbestos was banned in Britain in 1985, and asbestos was banned altogether in 1999.
+Not surprisingly asbestos remains in many structures that were built before 1999, and because of this asbestos surveys are required in many situations.

 Types of Asbestos